hdShang/arxiv-daily/docs/cs-CV/2025-10-03/papers/251003152v1-reemark-reeb-graphs-for-simulating-patterns-of-life-in-spatiotempora.md

 ---
 layout: default
-title: ReeMark: Reeb Graphs for Simulating Patterns of Life in Spatiotemporal Trajectories
+title: "ReeMark: Reeb Graphs for Simulating Patterns of Life in Spatiotemporal Trajectories"
 ---

 # ReeMark: Reeb Graphs for Simulating Patterns of Life in Spatiotemporal Trajectories